Junoon (1992 film): Plot

-Later on in the hospital, Vikram's hopes of survival are minimal and he is confirmed dead.
+Later in the hospital, Vikram's hopes of survival are minimal and he is confirmed dead.
 The spirit of the tiger then enters Vikram and he returns from the dead, much to the shock and amazement of the doctors.
 Vikram is treated by Dr. Nita and he begins to like her.
 As the days go by, Vikram realises that there is an evil present in him.
 His dead friend's spirit tells him about the cursed tiger and that he himself will become the same beast on the upcoming full moon and every full moon thereafter.
-His friend also tells Vikram to kill himself, but Vikram refuses.
+His friend asks Vikram to kill himself, but Vikram refuses.

 Vikram's liking for Dr. Nita turns into an obsession after he discovers that she is in love with an up-and-coming singer, Ravi.
 The evil in Vikram comes forward and he plots to separate Nita and Ravi.
 Then he consoles and convinces Nita's father to allow him to marry Nita.
 The night of their marriage is the night of the full moon, and that night Vikram transforms into a tiger in the hotel and kills an unknown woman.
 The following nights, Vikram's hunting spree continues as he kills more people after transforming into a tiger.
-The case of these murders is handled by Inspector Sudhir Pai, who enlists Forest Officer Bhaskar's assistance, since the victims resemble victims of animal attacks.
-Bhaskar begins suspecting Vikram after he finds direct and indirect evidences of his presence at each scene of crime, but is unable to gather enough evidence against Vikram to have him arrested.
+The case of these murders is handled by Inspector Sudhir Pai, who enlists Bhaskar's assistance, since the victims resemble victims of animal attacks.
+Bhaskar begins suspecting Vikram after he finds direct and indirect evidence of his presence at each scene of crime, but is unable to gather enough evidence against Vikram to have him arrested.

 Bheema approaches Bhaskar and Ravi and warns them of the danger that Nita is in, being Vikram's wife.
 Ravi tries to talk Nita into leaving Vikram for fear of her being harmed, but is berated by her.
-Ravi approaches Inspector Sudhir asking him to imprison Vikram on suspicion of the murders, but the Inspector berates Ravi for making unfounded allegations.
+Ravi then approaches Inspector Sudhir asking him to imprison Vikram on suspicion of the murders, but the Inspector berates Ravi for making unfounded allegations.
 Requiring evidence against Vikram, Bhaskar, Bheema and Ravi head over to Vikram's home.
 Meanwhile, Vikram's disappearances each night and Ravi's allegations against Vikram make Nita suspicious of Vikram and she decides to keep him at home.
 As soon as the moon is out, Vikram transforms into a tiger and tries to kill Nita, but she manages to escape and runs into Ravi, who has come to save her along with Bheema and Bhaskar.
 She tells them of how she saw Vikram transform into a tiger and based upon Bheema's suggestion, they build a ring of fire around themselves, since tigers are afraid of fire and Vikram won't attack them due to this.
-Vikram, in the form of the tiger, approaches them, but is unable to cross into their little circle of fire and moves away.
+Vikram, in the form of the tiger, approaches them, but is unable to cross into their circle of fire and moves away.